 -

-I currently live in San José, California.
+I live in San José, California.
 My wife, Kathy, and I have three adult sons and five precious grandchildren.
 I have much for which to be grateful.

 I can be reached via email at kmc43sjc@gmail.com